Foundation Mathematics A and B

 In a nutshell

 Many of civilisation’s greatest achievements are built on mathematics.
 By choosing a mathematics degree, you will learn to make an important contribution to the world around us, be it in science, technology or engineering.
+The foundation year pathway is designed to help you build a strong foundation in mathematical principles, so you are ready to progress onto our BSc (Hons) Mathematics Degree.

-Our mathematics course is designed to take you to an advanced level.
+Our mathematics degree course is designed to take you to an advanced level.
 Blending applied methods with cutting-edge themes, like nanotechnology, economic stability and artificial intelligence, you’ll graduate with in-demand skills for the contemporary business environment.

 - Identify, define and evaluate real-world problems, using applied mathematics to challenge conventional ideas